Start today for FREE.

 Landlords can evict tenants for various reasons, including:

-• Nonpayment of Rent: Immediate eviction without notice required, or a 30-day notice if late payments have been accepted previously (N.J.S.A. § 2A:18-61.2).
+• Nonpayment of Rent: Immediate eviction without notice required, or a 30-day notice if landlords have accepted late payments previously (N.J.S.A. § 2A:18-61.2)

 Eviction Process in New Jersey

-The eviction process involves several steps that must be followed precisely:
+The eviction process involves several steps that landlords must follow precisely:

 Step 1: Serve Notice to Quit

-The landlord must deliver the appropriate eviction notice to the tenant, specifying the reason for eviction and the time frame for compliance.
+Landlords must deliver the appropriate eviction notice to tenants.
+Additionally, they must specify the reason for eviction and the time frame for compliance.

 Step 2: File a Complaint and Summons

-If the tenant does not comply with the notice, the landlord files a complaint and summons at the Clerk of the Special Civil Part Office in the relevant county.
+If tenants do not comply with the notice, landlords file a complaint and summons at the Clerk of the Special Civil Part Office.
+Furthermore, this filing occurs in the relevant county.

 Step 3: Serve Papers on Tenant

-A court officer serves the tenant with the summons, which includes the court date and details.
+A court officer serves tenants with the summons.
+Additionally, this includes the court date and details.

 Step 4: Receive Court Judgment

-If the landlord prevails in court, they receive a Judgment for Possession.
-If the tenant does not vacate, the landlord can apply for a Warrant for Possession, allowing the sheriff to remove the tenant.
+If landlords prevail in court, they receive a Judgment for Possession.
+Furthermore, if tenants do not vacate, landlords can apply for a Warrant for Possession.
+This allows the sheriff to remove tenants.

-3. Notice Period Calculation: The notice period begins the day after delivery.
-If the last day falls on a weekend or holiday, it extends to the next judicial day.
+The notice period begins the day after delivery.
+Moreover, if the last day falls on a weekend or holiday, it extends to the next judicial day.

 Tenant Protections and Additional Considerations